eclipse-bluechi/bluechi/src/bindings/python/README.md

-# bluechi python bindings
+# BlueChi Python bindings

-The bluechi python bindings provides a python module to interact with the D-Bus API of bluechi.
-It consists of the following
+The BlueChi Python bindings provides a Python module to interact with the D-Bus API of BlueChi.
+It consists of the following subpackages:
-subpackages:

-- `api`: auto-generated code based the bluechi D-BUS API description
+- `api`: auto-generated code based the BlueChi D-BUS API description
 - `ext`: custom written code to simplify common tasks

 ## Installation